 We’ve been to the St. Lucia cruise port several times on our various Southern Caribbean cruises.
 Sometimes we find a tour on our own.
 But on this cruise, we have a large OBC (onboard credit), so we decided to spend some on shore excursions from the ship.

-Besides having two of my favorite things included on the tour, local cuisine and chocolate, this is a small group tour; there are only eight cruise travelers, including us, on this tour.
+Besides having two of my favorite things included on the tour, local cuisine, and chocolate, this is a small group tour; there are only eight cruise travelers, including us, on this tour.
 Also, we get to sleep in (YAY); the excursion doesn’t leave until 10:00.
 I hate waking up early on vacation.

 These two estates are high on a hill looking back toward the port and the town of Castries.
 There are some beautiful vistas as we climb to the top looking back at the pier.
-At one such photo stop, I take a fantastic picture of our ship, the Celebrity Summit.
+At one such photo stop, I took a fantastic picture of our ship, the Celebrity Summit.

 First Stop The Pink Plantation

 We arrive at the Pink Plantation about 20 minutes after leaving our ship.
 Our bus driver rings the bell as noted on the sign at the gate; we are greeted by Joseph, the Caretaker, and start our tour.

 To begin, Joseph has a table with a bountiful harvest of local fruits and vegetables from the island.
 Many of these were grown by Joseph himself, he has been the caretaker of these gardens most of his adult life.

 As Joseph takes us through the various fruits, a group of wait staff quietly comes up behind us and offers small tastings of juice, fruit, and cake.
 All these morsels are delicious.
 Next, Joe guides us through his fantastic garden; there are palm trees, ginger plants, and tropical flowers of all types.